'Most Innovative Startup 2020' by RSA - Watch the videoLearn More

 A data map is an accurate and up-to-date representation of an entity's data landscape and the information flowing through it.
 Data maps accurately identify critical elements within the data landscape, including the unique data types that are processed, their locations, formats, and the processing activities performed on that data.

 Data is an integral part of every organization.
-They use data from their internal and external sources to derive business value.
-To do so, this data must be structured in a way that is easy to process and analyze.
-This can be achieved through data mapping, which is essential data management.
-Data mapping can help with the following:
+Organizations use data from their internal and external sources to derive business value.
+To do so, this data must be easy to process and analyze.
+Here are some key considerations to help achieve that objective:

 Data Mapping is paramount for privacy compliance and data governance.
 Spreadsheets maintained by subject matter experts can be considered a starting point, but offer limited options for privacy teams to scale and adapt to evolving data and regulatory requirements.
-Data mapping can help your organization by:
+Data mapping offer the following benefits:

-SECURITI.ai works towards automating business processes such as data mapping and DSR fulfillment to give organizations an edge when complying with global privacy regulations.
-SECURITI.ai's Data Mapping Automation solution enables organizations to seamlessly migrate from their traditional data mapping approach to a fully automated approach, providing value at each step along the way.
+Securiti works towards automating business processes such as data mapping and DSR fulfillment to give organizations an edge when complying with global privacy regulations.
+SECURITI’s Data Mapping Automation solution enables organizations to seamlessly migrate from their traditional data mapping approach to a fully automated approach, providing value at each step along the way.

 Watch a Demo on how this solution can benefit you on your road towards compliance.